-When release automation distributes artifacts the artifacts are automatically routed via the execution servers using the NES routing configuration, the following graphic shows how artifacts are routed.
+When release automation distributes artifacts the artifacts are automatically routed via the execution servers using the NES routing configuration which is covered in the following sections, the following graphic shows how artifacts are routed.

 A more complete explanation of the artifact distribution process has been published on the CA Community site https://communities.ca.com/docs/DOC-231151475 and the contents of the knowledge base article have been included in this document.